coderXeno/FlightBooking/README.md

 # FlightBooking
 Problem Statement:-
 Create a web application for flight ticket booking.
-A console based application would work.
-Submissions with a very basic UI will be given extra marks.
 Type of Users
 a.
 User
 b.
 Admin